Mon – Sun: 24/7 Plumbing

 (03) 9122 8652

-Have you gone to have a steaming hot shower after a long day to find you have no hot water supply?
+Have you ever gone to have a steaming hot shower after a long day only to find that there is no hot water supply?

 Low water pressure can be highly problematic, especially when hurrying to shower.